-Seattle Proud Boy reveals he was in chapter alleged to have planned Jan.
+Seattle Proud Boy reveals he was in council alleged to have planned Jan.
 6 insurrection

 “I think a lot of it was guys caught up in the moment,” Fussell said.
 “I believe if Enrique Tarrio had been standing in front of those steps with all those Proud Boys, he would not have let them go in.”

 The U.S. House committee investigating the Jan.
 6 attack has scheduled its next public hearing for 7 a.m.
-PDT on Tuesday, which is expected to explore the role the Proud Boys and other groups played that day, as well as any advance knowledge the Trump White House may have had of their plans.
+PDT on Tuesday.
+The hearing is expected to explore the role the Proud Boys and other groups played that day, as well as any advance knowledge the Trump White House may have had of their plans.

 Seattle Times reporters Hal Bernton and Jim Brunner contributed to this story.